bmartin1/bmartin1.github.io/_projects/4_project.markdown

 The problem with simply linking language to acoustics is that similarity in language semantics does not imply similarity of acoustic semantics.
 </div>

-<p align="justify">My paper [4] introduced a cross-modal search and retrieval framework to create a joint representation that retains the same patterns of semantic closeness for both, audio and text.
+<p align="justify">In 2018, my paper [4] introduced a cross-modal search and retrieval framework to create a joint representation that retains the same patterns of semantic closeness for both, audio and text.
 The same representation regardless of whether we give the model the word “car brakes”, or an acoustic example of a "car brakes".
 This is enabled by a shared latent space that combines lexical similarity with acoustic similarity.
 The shared space is learned in a data-driven way via a siamese neural network. </p>

-<p align="justify">The siamese network consists of twin networks, each takes an input vector of any one modality --audio or text.
-For training, the network takes pairs that come from the same class or different classes, and then computes a similarity metric for each pair.
-This metric is utilized by a contrastive loss function to enforce constraints that cause similar pairs to come together and different pairs to go apart.
-The trained siamese network is used to extract the joint representations for either an audio or a text input query.</p>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">